Are you interested in hiring a current student to work on a design or illustration project?

 4. Interested students will contact you directly.
 Sometimes only one student will contact you, sometimes several will.
 If none do, please feel free to e-mail us and we can follow up with them.
 (There could be several reasons why students do not respond – it could be a very busy time in the term, the remuneration may be too low, etc.)

 5. At this point you can ask the student(s) to send you a PDF showing examples of their work.
 Some students will have portfolio websites that you can look through.
 If you like the work of a particular student, you can go ahead and engage them.
-Please note that we suggest to students that they ask for a 50% deposit before beginning work.
+Please note we encourage our students to ask for a deposit at an early stage of the project.
 If you like the work of several students and can’t choose, please feel free to contact us with a list of students, and we will be happy to give an opinion of their particular strengths.

 6. If you’d like to see creative submissions from several students before deciding who to work with, please agree to pay each student who participates a realistic sum of money for their time.
 This can vary according to your budget, but should be stated in the brief.